Who is Liable in a Dog Bite Case?

 Certain pet owners are exempt from the strict bite law.
 Police officers and military personnel are exempt from the statute if their dog bites someone while it is performing its duties.
 For example, the court will not hold the police precinct responsible for bites that the dog does during a chase or arrest in criminal activity.

 The statute only covers dog bites, not scratches or any other types of injuries.
-A dog bite lawyer Los Angeles firm can review the events leading up to the injury and then decide whether you can proceed with the case and obtain a monetary award.
+A dog attack lawyer will review the events leading up to the injury and then decide whether you can proceed with the case and obtain a monetary award.

 The Logic of Negligence

-The reason a Los Angeles personal injury lawyer can help you get a monetary reward for a dog bite is negligence.
+A legal professional can help you get a monetary reward for your claim based on the defendant’s negligence.
 The law sees the owner as the sole responsible party of any actions that his or her pet does.
-The pet owner is the person who spends the most time with it, so that person knows its tendencies.
-That person is responsible for ensuring that the dog stays mild-mannered in its social activities and does not harm anyone.
+The pet owner is the person who spends most time learning its tendencies.
+Owners are also responsible for ensuring that the dog stays well-mannered in its social activities and won’t cause harm.
 Additionally, pet owners must make sure that they walk their dogs with leashes and monitor them when they are outside exercising or spending time outside.
-All of those factors can affect the outcome of a personal injury case if you bring one with the help of an experienced dog bite attorney Los Angeles firm.
+All of those factors can affect the outcome of a personal injury case if you bring one with the help of an experienced Los Angeles attorney for dog attack disputes.